ze5yuc/ds2001_spring22/ds2001_semester_project_guidelines.md

 - The files can be in Jupyter Notebooks or Python scripts

 **3. POSTER (due April 26)**
-- Each group will create a poster that effectively summarizes the final project, but there is no need to include results about unit testing in the poster.
+- Each group will create a poster that effectively summarizes the final project.
+Please **include** results about unit testing in the poster.
 - The poster should briefly include:
   - research question
   - data summary